-In order to qualify for a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music Education, Bachelor of Science in Athletic Training, Bachelor of Science in Nursing, or Bachelor of Science degree, each student must:
+In order to qualify for a Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music Education, Bachelor of Science in Nursing, or Bachelor of Science degree, each student must:

-- 1. Earn a minimum of 120 semester hours of credit, at least 30 of which must be earned in residence. - 2.
-Complete the general education program and an academic major as described in the catalog in effect when the student entered the College. - 3.
+- Earn a minimum of 120 semester hours of credit, at least 30 of which must be earned in residence. - Complete the general education program and an academic major as described in the catalog in effect when the student entered the College. - 3.
 Achieve a C average (2.0 grade point average) in all college work attempted, in all college work attempted at Wesleyan, and in each major and minor field of study.
 In addition, every student must earn a grade of C or better in Composition I, Composition II, and Fundamentals of Human Communication.